tlswg/tls13-spec/draft-ietf-tls-tls13.md

        opaque point <1..2^8-1>;

 point
-: For secp curves, This is the byte string representation of an elliptic curve point following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}}.
+: For secp256r1, secp384r1 and secp521r1, this is the byte string
+  representation of an elliptic curve point following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}}.

-  For ECDH functions, this is raw octet-string output of the ECDH function with input point being the public basepoint.
-E.g. 32 octets for X25519 (29) 56 octets for X448 (30).
+  For ecdh_x25519 and ecdh_x448, this is raw opaque octet-string representation of point (in the format those functions use), 32 octets for ecdh_x25519(29) and 56 octets for ecdh_x448(30).
 {:br }

 Although X9.62 supports multiple point formats, any given curve